jsr/mongo-learn-meetups/app/utils/readme.md

 ### BCrypt
 We'll use [BCrypt](http://en.wikipedia.org/wiki/Bcrypt) to hash a user's password

+## DuplicateKeyException
+Used whenever we want to raise a duplicate key exception.
+Having our own exception is cleaner, in my opinion, than having the Mongo exception exposed everywhere.

 ### ExactSizeList + ExactSizeListCheck
 Validation annotation and logic to ensure that a list is of an exact size/length.